grafana/clock-panel/README.md

 ## Clock Panel Plugin for Grafana

-The Clock Panel can show the current time or a countdown and updates every second.
+The Clock Panel can show the current time or a countdown/countup and updates every second.

-Show the time in another office or show a countdown to an important event.
+Show the time in another office or show a countdown/countup to an important event.

 ### Plugin options